ro8771/Guess-My-Number---Small-JS-Project/README.md

 # Guess-My-Number---Small-JS-Project
 This is a small project that I made for Section 7 of Jonas Schmedtmann's JS course

-(You may check the repo 'progress' at 27th November, 2023 where I have posted the context surrounding this project.
+(You may check the repo 'Progress' at 27th November, 2023 where I have posted the context surrounding this project.
 I chart my coding/learning expeditions on that repo's ReadMe)

 In section 7 of the course, Jonas began teaching DOM manipulation.
 He showed the final state of a small project that he'd build for teaching DOM.
 Before seeing his code, I took it as an exercise to build the project by myself.
 I did so successfully and have created this repo for it.